Actifio/actifiodataveilmasking/README.md

 Solution:  When mounting with the workflow, make sure the workflow has a valid user/password in the Advanced Setting that has the right to manage SQL DBs.

-# Oracle Masking with Actifio and DataVeil
+# Oracle Masking with DataVeil

-This readme describes how to use the shell script in this respository along with the DataVeil software to perform data masking with Actifio.
+This readme describes how to use the shell script in this repository along with the DataVeil software to perform data masking.

 ### Requirements

 One Oracle Source Database we can mask.
 This is our Production Database.
 We need three Oracle Servers, each with Oracle installed.
 Match the versions between all servers.

 * Production Server (Production Side – hosts the source DB)
 * Masking Server (Production Side – masks the source DB)
 * Development Server (Non-Production Side – uses the masked DB)

 For PoC we could use just one server (we don’t need three).
-But in production you would never mask and run non-prod on the production server.
+But in production you would it be very unwise to run production, masking and non-production on the production server.

 For each stage of the process use a different database name.
 For instance:

-* Production Name:   prod
+* Production Name:   ```prod```
-* Name when mounted to masking server:   CPROD
+* Name when mounted to masking server:   ```cprod```
-* Name when mounted to development server:   MPROD
+* Name when mounted to development server:   ```mprod```

 The steps we follow to install or upgrade would be:

 1. Unzip DataVeil onto your masking server.
 Set permission and test for correct JAVA.
 Install JAVA if needed and setup an X11 server to access DataVeil.
 1. License DataVeil and note where you put the license file.
-Do not put it into the same folder a DataVeil as this will complicate upgrades.
+Do not put it into the same folder as DataVeil as this will complicate upgrades.
-1. Mount production database to masking server using the ‘middle’ name (i.e. mount ‘prod’ as ‘CPROD’)
+1. Mount production database to masking server using the ‘middle’ name (i.e. mount ```prod``` as ```cprod```)
-1. Connect to the database and create Project using Actifio DataVeil and note the Project key name
+1. Connect to the database and create Project using DataVeil and note the Project key name
 1. Save Project and note where you save the project
 1. Install shell script onto masking server and customize it

-DataVeil needs to be unzip onto your masking server.
+DataVeil needs to be unzipped onto your masking server.
 Unzip it and then create folders to hold your working files and logs.
-After unziping the DataVeil zip file (which in this example we placed into the /opt folder), we need to run the three commands in the chmod_nix file:
+After unzipping the DataVeil zip file (which in this example we placed into the /opt folder), we need to run the three commands in the chmod_nix file:

 ```
 # pwd